What is Groupage?

 Groupage (also called consolidated shipping or part-load delivery) is the logistics practice of combining multiple smaller shipments into one vehicle.
 Rather than send each parcel in a dedicated van, groupage pools several consignments heading to the same region or route, maximising vehicle capacity and reducing per-unit transport costs.

-Groupage is a consolidation strategy used by courier and logistics companies to transport multiple shipments on a single vehicle when individual loads don't fill the van.
-Instead of paying for a full dedicated delivery service, customers with smaller parcels share the cost of fuel, labour, and vehicle overhead.
-This is particularly effective for regional deliveries across the UK—for example, grouping parcels bound for Manchester, Liverpool, and Leeds onto one articulated lorry reduces the per-parcel cost by up to 40–50% compared to individual collections.
+Groupage is a consolidation strategy where multiple smaller shipments travel together on one vehicle, splitting the cost of fuel, labour, and overhead instead of each paying for dedicated delivery.
+This can reduce per-parcel costs by 40–50% compared to individual collections, particularly across UK regions like Manchester, Liverpool, and Leeds.
 At T&C Logistics, we operate groupage services across our network of 14+ airport hubs and over 30 UK cities, consolidating shipments daily to deliver value without sacrificing speed.

 When you book a groupage shipment with T&C Logistics, your parcel enters a consolidation hub—typically based near major motorway junctions (M1, M6, A1(M)) or regional distribution centres.
 Our dispatch team scans your item, logs the destination, and adds it to the day's manifest.
 Once we've collected 4–8 compatible shipments heading to the same postcode area (e.g., all destined for the M25 belt or the Midlands corridor), we load them onto one vehicle.
 Average collection time is 30–60 minutes from your location, and consolidation hubs typically dispatch grouped loads within 24 hours.
 GPS tracking is live for every shipment, so you know exactly when your parcel reaches the groupage vehicle and when it's out for delivery.